Bandwidth/bandwidth.github.io/sdks/csharp.md

 nuget install Bandwidth.Sdk -OutputDirectory packages
 ```

-*Note This only adds the package to the disk.
+*Note:  This only adds the package to the disk.
 The packages.config or dependency file needs to be modified to add it to the project.

 ### Initialize Bandwidth Voice & Message Client

+*Note:  This code may be needed `System.Net.ServicePointManager.SecurityProtocol = System.Net.SecurityProtocolType.Tls12;`

 ```csharp
 using Bandwidth.Standard;